Career Commissioner & Asst. District 3

 A 16 year veteran of the Prince George’s County Fire/EMS Department, Brian has been on the Commission since July 2015.
 He brings with him an extensive financial background well suited for the Commission.
 He has resided in Prince George’s County since 1971 and looks forward to continuing his service to the residents of the County both as a Fire Fighter/Paramedic and as Fire Commissioner.
 His motto, “Success is not at the end of the journey, but the journey along the way”.

-Commission Secretary & Commissioner, District 4
+Fire Commission Vice Chairman, District 4

 J. Robert “Bobby” Breen